lycjackie/boot2root/celestial.md

 ### Getting Root

-Once I am in the system.
-The first suspicious file I see was
+Once you gotten a basic shell, there is a suspicious file staring at you.

 ```
 sun@sun:~$ ls -la